The Bankrate promise

 - You can withdraw your principal and interest and put it into riskier investments such as stocks and bonds.

-CDs are a time deposit account, so you’re making a commitment to keep your money in the CD for a set length of time.
+A CD is a time deposit account, so you’re making a commitment to keep your money in the CD for a set length of time.
 If you want to take money out of your CD before it matures, you will pay an early withdrawal penalty.

 At many banks, the early withdrawal penalty is based on the amount of interest you earn in a day.
 Typically, CDs with longer terms will charge higher penalties.

 As an example, here’s a look at Bank of America’s CD early withdrawal penalties:

 - For CDs with terms shorter than 90 days, all interest earned on the amount withdrawn or seven days’ interest on the amount withdrawn, whichever is greater.

 - For CDs with terms ranging from 90 days to 12 months, an amount equal to 90 days’ interest on the amount withdrawn.